algosup/2024-2025-project-1-fpga-team-2/documents/management/weekly_reports/weekly_report_1.md

 # Weekly Report of Team 2
-### Weekly Report - Week of November 23, 2024
+### Weekly Report - Week of September 23, 2024

 1. **Introduction:**
-- This week marked the official kick-off for our new project, which was introduced to us on Monday, November 23, by Franck.
+- This week marked the official kick-off for our new project, which was introduced to us on Monday, September 23, by Franck.
 The objective of this project is to create a classic game—Frogger—using FPGA hardware.
 We began with a scrum meeting to break down the scope of the project and assign roles to each team member.

 2. **Accomplishments:**
 - Our program manager started to fill the functional specification document.